Wereldjimmy/JvanderWereld/book/BSc/Projects.md

 ## Project Analysis Zandhazenbrug

-The first project I did at the Technical University Delft was a project analysis of the Zandhazenbrug.
+The first project I did at the Technical University Delft was a project analysis of the Zandhazenbrug as part of the course Introduction to Civil Engineering (CTB1120-14).
 This is a railway bridge near Muiderberg that needed to be redesigned after the A1 highway was widened.
 The bridge was designed to improve traffic flow and reduce congestion.

 ```{figure} ../figures/BSc/ICT_Zandhazenbrug.jpg
 ---